Regions of Ethiopia: Governance

-~ — Approximation
+History

+Ethiopia was historically divided into provinces.
+The current system of administrative regions was introduced in 1992 by the Transitional Government of Ethiopia, and was formalised in 1995 when the current Constitution of Ethiopia came into force.

+There were 13 regions initially, but five regions were merged to form the multi-ethnic Southern Nations, Nationalities, and Peoples' Region (SNNPR) later in 1992, following the first elections of regional councils on 21 June 1992.
+Addis Ababa, the country's capital, and Dire Dawa became chartered cities in 2004.

 New regions

+During the premiership of Abiy Ahmed, several new regions have been created.

-In November 2019, a referendum was held in the Sidama Zone of the Southern Nations, Nationalities, and Peoples' Region, in which voters supported a proposal for Sidama Zone to become a region in its own right.
+In November 2019, a referendum was held in the Sidama Zone of the SNNPR, in which voters supported a proposal for Sidama Zone to become a region in its own right.
 The Sidama Region was created in June 2020.

 The South West Ethiopia Region was created on 23 November 2021 following a successful referendum earlier that year.
 The new region was split off from the SNNPR and consisted of Keffa, Sheka, Bench Sheko, Dawro, and West Omo Zones, along with Konta special district.

-The Southern Ethiopia Region will be created in July 2023 following the 2023 South Ethiopia Region referendum, also from the SNNPR.
+On 19 August 2023 the South Ethiopia Regional State was created following the 2023 South Ethiopia Region referendum, with the remainder becoming the Central Ethiopia Regional State, thus dissolving the SNNPR.